 '''

 % Change default text fonts for a clean figure.

 % You may not really need to do this.

-\mathbf{set}(0, 'DefaultAxesFontName', 'Times\New\Roman')
+set(0, 'DefaultAxesFontName', 'Times_New_Roman')

-\mathbf{set} (0, 'DefaultAxesFontSize', 28)
+set(0, 'DefaultAxesFontSize', 28)

+'Times_New_Roman')

-set(0, 'DefaultTextFontname', 'Times_New_Roman')
+set(0, 'DefaultTextFontname',

 set (0, 'DefaultTextFontSize', 28)

-cd( '~/Current/Courses/Probcourse/SomeData/DataSets/');
+cd('~/Current/Courses/Probcourse/SomeData/DataSets/');

 % This is where I keep the file

 [num2, txt, raw]=xlsread('30 oystersdata.xls');

-\% This data is stored as:
+% This data is stored as:

 index weight volume something somethingelse

 wdat=num2(:, 4);

-\% the volume field turns up here
+% the volume field turns up here

 wm=mean(wdat);

-wsd = std(wdat);

-figure(1);

-\mathbf{hist} ((wdat-wm)/wsd);

-figure(1)
+wsd=std(wdat):

+figure (1);

+\mathbf{hist}((wdat-wm)/wsd);

+figure (1)

 axis([-6 \ 6 \ 0 \ 5])

 % sets the axes of the plot

 title ('Volumes_of_oysters, standard_coordinates');

 % Now put this figure in a file

 print -depsc2 noysters.eps

 '''

-nuisance.
+etc. You will find the question of how to get a dataset from the form in which you find it into a form you want in your programming environment to be a persistent nuisance.
 It's usually approached with quick-and-dirty solutions like this one.

 You should have noticed one nice thing.
 Once I've actually gotten my data into a reasonable form, making the bar chart is easy (bar does the trick).
-It's more trouble to get the title on the figure and the fonts right, etc. than to make the
+It's more trouble to get the title on the figure and the fonts right, etc. than to make the figure.
+This is true for histograms, as well (listing 2.2).
+In this case, the data was just a vector, so I cut it out from the web page and stuck it into the code.
+Look at doc hist, and notice you can change the number of bars and also the centers of the bars if you wish.